aws-samples/amazon-bedrock-samples/model-evals/llm_as_a_judge/README.md

-# Get Inferences and Model Evaluations using an `LLM as a judge pipeline`
+# Get Inferences and Model Evaluations using an _LLM as a judge_

-This repo provides code samples for generating inferences from bedrock models (`Claude 3`) using `Litellm`, and provided an `LLM as a judge` evaluation pipeline.
-The dataset is provided by the user, which contains a `user question`, `context`, and a `target response` (if any).
-This sample runs inferences against the provided models in the [config.yaml](config.yaml) file, and generates an output with a side by side view of responses from all of the models.
+This repo provides code samples for generating inferences from models using `Litellm`, and provides a comprehensive `LLM as a judge` evaluation solution.
+The dataset is provided by the user, which contains a `user question`, `system prompt` (optional), and a `pre existing response` (optional).
+This sample runs inferences against the provided models in the [config.yaml](config.yaml) file, and generates an output with a side by side view of responses from all the models.

-Next, these responses run through an evaluation pipeline.
-In this sample, `Llama3-70b Instruct` is used to act as an `LLM as a judge`, that goes through each user question and context, and gives the model response that best matches/answers the question in terms of *correctness* and *relevancy*.
-Once the `LLM as a judge` criteria is over, all of the explanations (and corresponding selected models) that it provides runs through another final layer of analysis. `Claude 3 Sonnet` ingests all of the information from the `LLM as a judge` and gives a final report.
-This report contains the `recommended model`, `trends` and `patterns` across the `LLM as a judge evaluation` and which model is preferred for the given use case/dataset.
+Next, these responses run through an evaluation solution.
+In this sample, `Llama3-70b Instruct` is used to act as an `LLM as a judge`, that goes through each user question and context, and gives the model response that best matches/answers the question in terms of _correctness_ and _relevancy_.
+Once the LLM as a judge evaluation is completed, all the explanations and analysis that it provides runs through another final layer of analysis.
+A _final analysis summarizer_ (in this case `Claude 3`) ingests all the information from the LLM as a judge and gives a final analysis.
+This analysis contains the overall patterns and trends as to why a particular model was selected more times than the other models for the given use case/dataset.

-*All of the parameters can be configured in the ['config.yaml'](config.yaml) file.
-The dataset used for this sample is synthetically generated, and the target responses are standard definitions and human answers*
+*All the parameters can be configured in the ['config.yaml'](config.yaml) file.
+The dataset used for this sample is synthetically generated, and the pre existing responses are standard definitions and human generated answers*

 # Prerequisites
+---

+### Set up the environment

 1. Run this code on an AWS platform so as to not include internet latency in the inference latency for the response.